-We depend substantially on the success of the clinical development of our drugs and drug candidates.
+\We depend substantially on the success of the clinical development of our drugs and drug candidates.
 If we are unable to successfully complete clinical development, obtain additional regulatory approvals and commercialize our drugs and drug candidates, or experience significant delays in doing so, our business will be materially harmed.

-Our business depends on the successful development, regulatory approval and commercialization of our drugs and drug candidates for the treatment of patients with cancer, such as BRUKINSA, for which we obtained FDA approval for the treatment for MCL in adult patients who have received at least one prior therapy, and tislelizumab, for which we obtained NMPA approval for the treatment of patients with cHL who have received at least two prior therapies and of patients with previously treated locally advanced or metastatic UC, and other drug candidates we may develop.
+Our business depends on the successful development, regulatory approval and commercialization of our drugs and drug candidates for the treatment of patients with cancer, such as BRUKINSA®, for which we obtained FDA and NMPA approval, and tislelizumab, for which we obtained NMPA approval, and other drug candidates we may develop.
 We have invested a significant portion of our efforts and financial resources in the development of our drugs and drug candidates.
 The success of our drugs and drug candidates depends on several factors, including:

-- successful enrollment in, and completion of, clinical trials, as well as completion of preclinical studies; - favorable safety and efficacy data from our clinical trials and other studies; - receipt of regulatory approvals; - · establishing commercial manufacturing capabilities, either by building facilities ourselves or making arrangements with third-party manufacturers; - the performance by contract research organizations ("CROs") or other third parties we may retain of their duties to us in a manner that complies with our protocols and applicable laws and that protects the integrity of the resulting data; - · obtaining and maintaining patent, trade secret and other intellectual property protection and regulatory exclusivity; - ensuring we do not infringe, misappropriate or otherwise violate the valid patent, trade secret or other intellectual property rights of third parties; - successfully launching our drugs and drug candidates, if and when approved; - · obtaining favorable reimbursement from third-party payors for drugs and drug candidates, if and when approved; - competition with other products; - continued acceptable safety profile following regulatory approval; and - manufacturing or obtaining sufficient supplies of our drugs, drug candidates and any competitor drug products that may be necessary for use in clinical trials for evaluation of our drug candidates and commercialization of our drugs.
+- successful enrollment in, and completion of, clinical trials, as well as completion of preclinical studies; - favorable safety and efficacy data from our clinical trials and other studies; - · receipt of regulatory approvals; - establishing commercial manufacturing capabilities, either by building facilities ourselves or making arrangements with third-party manufacturers; - the performance by contract research organizations ("CROs") or other third parties we may retain of their duties to us in a manner that complies with our protocols and applicable laws and that protects the integrity of the resulting data; - · obtaining and maintaining patent, trade secret and other intellectual property protection and regulatory exclusivity; - ensuring we do not infringe, misappropriate or otherwise violate the valid patent, trade secret or other intellectual property rights of third parties; - · successfully launching our drugs and drug candidates, if and when approved; - · obtaining favorable reimbursement from third-party payors for drugs and drug candidates, if and when approved; - · competition with other products; - · continued acceptable safety profile following regulatory approval; and - manufacturing or obtaining sufficient supplies of our drugs, drug candidates and any competitor drug products that may be necessary for use in clinical trials for evaluation of our drug candidates and commercialization of our drugs.